remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.Rmd

 ## Summary

 I have shown how to install and run R on Ubuntu Server for RISC-V under QEMU emulation.
-Thanks to Canonical's support for RISC-V and the maintainers of the `r-base` and related packages the experience of running R on RISC-V is already first class.
+Thanks to Canonical's support for RISC-V and the maintainers of the `r-base` and related packages the experience of running R on RISC-V is already excellent.